GOAT REARING: an overview

 Kid A young or baby goat

-Wether A castrated male goat
+Whether A castrated male goat

-Chevon Meat of goat
+Chevon Meat of goats

-GENERAL CHARACTERISTICS OF GOAT
+GENERAL CHARACTERISTICS OF GOATS

 (i) Goats are tough and hardy animals that can survive unfavourable environmental conditions

-(ii) They are small bodied animals
+(ii) They are small-bodied animals

 (iv) Goats are reared mainly for skin, meat, milk and fibre